kravchik/jcommon/README.md

 ##ANIO
 **yk.jcommon.net.anio**

-A normal IO for Java. (because java.nio is not for human beings)
+java.nio wrapper with node.js style API (because java.nio's API is not for human beings).
+Transfer data with just a few lines of code.

 ```java
     ASocket server = new ASocket(8000, socket -> {